-GREENSBORO, N.C. - Boston College and Virginia received bids Monday evening to participate in the 2011 Women's National Invitation Tournament, extending the number of Atlantic Coast Conference postseason teams to eight.
-For the ninth straight year, the ACC will be represented by at least six teams in the NCAA Women's Basketball Tournament Field of 64, while the addition of two programs to the WNIT gives the league eight postseason teams for the eighth time overall, seventh consecutive, and eighth time in the last 12 years.
+GREENSBORO, N.C. - NC State and Boston College received bids Monday evening to participate in the 2008 Women's National Invitation Tournament, extending the number of Atlantic Coast Conference postseason teams to eight.
+For the sixth-straight year, the ACC will be represented by at least six teams in the NCAA Women's Basketball Tournament Field of 64, while the Wolfpack and Eagles will contend for the 2008 WNIT crown.

 North Carolina, which picked up the school's fourth consecutive ACC Tournament crown, finished 30-2 and earned a No. 1 slot for the fourth consecutive year.
 Joining the Tar Heels as a No. 1 seed are the Maryland Terrapins, who concluded the season 30-3 overall.
 Also representing the ACC in the NCAA postseason tournament are No. 3 seed Duke, No. 11 seed Florida State, No. 10 seed Georgia Tech, and No. 4 seed Virginia.
 In addition, the ACC was one of only three leagues to place at least six in this year's Big Dance.

 Boston College (20-11) received a first-round bye to the WNIT field of 48 and will face the winner of Thursday's Dartmouth/Vermont game in second round action.
 The NIT bid is the first-ever for the Eagles, who have made trips to the NCAA Tournament the last seven out of nine years.
 The Eagles' contest is slated for Monday, March 24, with a time and date yet to be announced.